 One of the best ways to stave of boredom in a Maine Coon is – if at all possible – to get two kittens from the same litter at the same time.
 They will already be bonded and will be good playmates and

-We’ve actually hand-picked the best toys for the Maine Coon currently available – ones that have actually worked and they haven’t got bored with after 10 seconds.
-If you’d like to take a look at these, check out the Best Toys for the Maine Coon (opens in a new tab).
+We’ve hand-picked the best toys for a Maine Coon – ones that have actually worked and they haven’t got bored with after 10 seconds.

 As your Maine Coon enters its senior years (from age 10) it may begin to sleep a little more each day.
 You should still try to encourage it to be active to keep it fit and healthy.